Maze-lol/Memories/README.md

 # memories

-In the repo I have created a MERN stack application called memories
+In the repo I have created a MERN stack application called memories.
+I have started this project while i was leaning MERN stack

 The backend is done in expressjs.
 The user is able to create a post, update a post, delete a post, get a post and user authentication.
 It also interface a REST API.